costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

 - A DNS record pointing to the server should be in place, eg. demo.costasiella.com.
 This is not supported: costasiella.com/demo
 - A Ubuntu 20.04 server
-  (Another flavour of Linux is also ok, but you might have to change some package names and take into account that not every distro build their packages with the same parameters.)
+  (Another flavour of Linux is also ok, but you might have to change some package names and take into account that not every distro build their packages with the same parameters).
-- At least 2 (v)CPU cores with performance at least equal to a 2nd generation Intel i5 desktop processor
+- At least 2 (v)CPU cores with performance equal to a 2nd generation Intel i5 desktop processor or greater.
 - At least 4 GB of RAM
 - Sufficient storage to hold the infrastructure components (5GB of free space should easily suffice, but more is recommended to have space for media in the application).